mekline/lookit-data-processing/scripts/README.md

 - Install virtualenv: `[sudo] pip install virtualenv`

-- Create virtualenv in scripts dir
+- Create virtualenv in scripts dir & install requirements

 	  virtualenv -p ~/.pyenv/versions/2.7.11/bin/python2.7 venv
 	  source venv/bin/activate
 	  pip install -r requirements.txt

+- Install ffmpeg (note: this is not isolated along with python dependencies!): brew options ffmpeg, then install w/ as many options as possible (except chromaprint). with-freetype is definitely required; not sure of all others.

 - If using matplotlib, make a separate virtualenv: